mikemoraned/biscuits/README.md

 cities in a similarish way to that done by the artist Armelle Caron, see http://www.armellecaron.fr/works/les-villes-rangees/.

+The following is what you could probably a "dev blog".

+## Summer 2023

+(following written in press-release style ahead of time)

+It's now six years I've been working on this, on-and-off.
+Wow.

+This is one of those projects that I keep coming back to but never quite "completing".
+Partly this is because such a project can't really ever be completed; it's not that simple.
+However it's also because I keep on getting distracted by other things, or I leave something done in a half-assed state such that it can't be built-upon further.

+Take the example of the map decomposition code I wrote.
+This works by turning a map of a city into an image, then applying image algorithms to find connected components, and finally turning those components back into geo objects again.

+This works in _my_ browser, but is dependent in subtle ways on details of how a map is rendered on different screen resolutions.
+What happens is that on lower resolutions the connected components end up blurring into each other, and joining together, so leading to one big chunk for the entire map.

+If I want to depend on these building blocks for other more interesting things, I need to make them more robust.

+This summer, I've taken a different tack.
+I still needed to be realistic about how much time I can spend on this; it's not my main job after all.
+However, I wanted to leave things in a state I can build on later.

+So, I focussed on:

+- (x) rewriting the core map decomposition code, so that it works in a way which is not dependent on details of screen resolutions
+- (x) re-integrating this into the Garibaldi website, and testing it works on different screen resolutions

 ## August 2019: Garibaldi

 Where I got to with Speculaas was great to get an idea with what can be done with automatic layouts based